-The following details relate to the construction and instrumentation of the test in general.
+The following details relate to the construction and instrumentation of BATS in general.
 The description of individual boreholes and their instrumentation is presented in Section 3.
+Tabular as-built data related to the drilling and construction are listed in the Appendix A-1.